 The wedding day celebrates the happiest and holiest day of one’s life.
 This day is considered a personal Yom Kippur (atonement) for the chatan (groom) and kallah (bride), for on this day all their past mistakes are forgiven as they merge into a new, complete soul.
 You’re showing your family, your friends, and the world that you’ve found your bisheret (soulmate), with whom you will spend an eternity.
 Jewish tradition compares the couple to a queen and king.
 The kallah (bride) will be seated on a “throne” to receive her guests, while the chatan (groom) is surrounded by guests who sing and toast him.
 This is an exciting time, to say the least.
 For some brides to be, however, it can also be extremely stressful if finances are tight.
 Orthodox Jewish weddings are traditionally big, and they cost more than the average wedding.
 You have to factor in kosher food and drinks, a ketubah (Jewish prenuptial agreement), a Huppah, a chazzan (singer), custom benchers (prayer books) and Yarmulkes (skullcap worn especially by Orthodox and Conservative Jewish males), tallit (prayer shawl) for your Chatan (groom) and the tznius (modest bridal gown).
-On top of all that, you have to pay for a hall, a DJ, a photographer, a coordinator, centerpieces, rings, etc. The list goes go on and on.
+On top of all that, you have to pay for a hall, a DJ, a photographer, a coordinator, centerpieces and not to mention that the gifts from the guest have to be out of the top, you can click here to have an idea of what type of weddings gifts are allowed.

 If you or your family is struggling financially, or you just want to cut back on expenses, the following are 6 ways you can save money on your wedding.